203–205 Albion Street, Surry Hills

-The 203-205 Albion Street, Surry Hills Cottages are two heritage-listed cottages located at 203-205 Albion Street in the inner city Sydney suburb of Surry Hills in the City of Sydney local government area of New South Wales, Australia.
+The 203–205 Albion Street, Surry Hills Cottages are two heritage-listed cottages located at 203–205 Albion Street in the inner city Sydney suburb of Surry Hills in the City of Sydney local government area of New South Wales, Australia.
 It was built in 1840 by George Hill.
 The property is owned by the Royal College of Pathologists of Australasia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Governor Phillip established the boundary of the Sydney Cove settlement in 1792 when he drew a line from the head of Cockle Bay to the head of Woolloomooloo Bay.
 East of that line was reserved for the town and west of the line, which included present-day Surry Hills was considered suitable for farming and was granted to military officers and free settlers.

 The first land grants in the Surry Hills area were made in the 1790s.
 Captain Joseph Foveaux received 105 acre and Commissary John Palmer received 70 acre in April and another adjoining 20 acre soon after.
-He called the property George Farm and in 1800 Palmer also bought Faveaux's farm.
+He called the property George Farm and in 1800 Palmer also bought Foveaux's farm.
 Palmer supported Governor Bligh during the Rum Rebellion and returned to England to give evidence.
 On his return, his reduced financial circumstances forced the sale of his land.

 The sale of Palmer's estate in 1814 was the first subdivision in Surry Hills.
 Other key dates include: